veliovgroup/Meteor-Files/docs/gridfs-integration.md

       readStream.pipe(http.response);
     }
-    return Boolean(_id); // Serve file from either GridFS or FS if it wasn't uploaded yet },
+    return Boolean(_id); // Serve file from either GridFS or FS if it wasn't uploaded yet }
 ```

-#### Handle removing
+##### Handle removing

-OK, we can now store files to GridFS and serve them.
+From now we can store/serve files to/from GridFS.
 But what will happen if we decide to
 delete an image?
 An Image document will be deleted, but a GridFS record will stay in db forever!
 That's not what we want, right?